forestgrape/coronavirus/controlling.md

 [Airborne transmission](./transmission.md#recap-airborne-transmission) - both droplets (reek of alcohol like spread) and aerosol/dry particulates (smoke-like) - can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
 Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

-### Handling Covid-19 Cases and Quarantine
+### Covid-19 Cases and Quarantine
 The focus should be on monitoring cases both for disease progression and to figure out and avoid infection paths.
-The thinking behind using a tactics of relaxed instructions is as follows:
+To achieve this, relaxed quarantine and isolation rules are better:

 #### Example Calculation of Spread
 * ##### Strict Instructions